jacobwindsor/laravel-vim-config/README.md

 # Vim configuration

 ## Introduction
-This is a vim configuration that has been designed to replace a PHP IDE.
+A vim configuration designed for PHP and optimised for Laravel.

 ##Installation
+This installation assumes running on an ubuntu system.
+However, changing the installation steps for another OS shouldn't be too dificult.

 * Run `sudo apt-get install vim`
 + Clone this repo into the `~/.vim` directory
 * Setup vundle: `git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim`